 There were special services on Sunday morning and evening, and the bells remained muffled, while the chancel and the vacant stall of the absent pastor were still decked with a profusion of the crosses, wreaths, and other floral devices which had been forwarded for the funeral.
 The congregation were attired in deep mourning, those who appeared in other than sombre-hued garments being the exception; but in accordance with the wish of the relatives, the morning service was of a particularly bright description, and the hymns, which were selected with special reference to the occasion, were in keeping with this view.

-Margaret Ann Barrett, nee Hughes, was born in Liverpool in 1846, the oldest child of architect John Brandreth Hughes and his wife,Ellen.
+Margaret Ann Barrett, was born Margaret Ann Hughes in Liverpool in 1846, the oldest child of architect John Brandreth Hughes and his wife,Ellen.
 She lived in Liverpool until her marriage to William Fergusson Barrett on 23rd December 1871.

 Cheshire Observer 21 November 1925